dcjohnson24/bates_numbering/README.md

 # Bates Numbering

-This is based on the `Marisol` project on [PyPI](https://pypi.org/project/Marisol/).
+This is based on the [`Marisol`](https://github.com/wikkiewikkie/Marisol) project.
 A few tweaks were made to change the position and rotation of the text.
-These can be found in `marisol.py`.
+These can be found in [`marisol.py`](https://github.com/dcjohnson24/Marisol/blob/feature/text_placement/marisol/marisol.py).

 Create a virtual environment with `virtualenv -p python3.8 .venv`.
-Install the required packages with `pip install -r requirements.txt`, and copy `marisol.py` to the folder `.venv/lib/python3.8/site-packages/marisol/` to get the relevant changes.
+Install the required packages with `pip install -r requirements.txt`.
 The python version number should be >= 3.5.

 ## Usage
 ```bash